 Online learning is not as effective as classroom-based instruction, according to a 2020 poll of over 2,500 teachers in eight countries, (Fleming, 2021) that is at least for kids.
 For adult learners, however, distance learning is empowering.
 Here is a probe into distance learning: The ultimate guide to online learning that could serve as a distance learning guide for parents as well.

 Distance education or distance learning refers to teaching and learning outside of a brick-and-mortar classroom.
 More technically, the Integrated Postsecondary Education Data System (IPEDS) defines it as education using one or more types of technology in delivering instruction to students separated from the instructor.
-Such technology serves to support regular and substantive interaction between students and instructors synchronously or asynchronously.
+Such technologies serve to support regular and substantive interaction between students and instructors synchronously or asynchronously.
+Some institutions even leverage a curriculum management system to align their programs both on-campus and off-campus.

 The technologies for instruction listed by IPEDS are as follows: